jiantongliu/jiantongliu.github.io/_pages/academic.md

   * Work on a project in combinatorial knot theory under the supervision of Professor Marion Campisi of San Jose State University.
 The project mostly focuses on knots in simple hexagonal lattices, where we study the stick number and other properties of knots.
   * Represented the group to give a talk at the final colloquium of the program.
   * Uploaded the preprint article to arXiv in November 2022.
 Acted as corresponding author for its publication.
-  * Will represent the group to give a talk at the Joint Mathematics Meeting (JMM) in January 2023.
+  * Represented the group to give a talk at the Joint Mathematics Meeting (JMM) in January 2023.
   * Supervisors: Professor Marion Campisi, Nicholas Cazet

 Teaching Experience (Fall 2021 - Expected Spring 2023)